acode/FunctionScript/README.md

 1. If over HTTP and query parameters present, query parameters used as URL encoded variables
-1. If over HTTP POST and query parameters present, reject requests that try to specify a POST body as well with a `GatewayError`
+1. If over HTTP POST and query parameters present, reject requests that try to specify a POST body as well with a `ClientError`
-1. If over HTTP POST, requests **must** include a `Content-Type` header or a `GatewayError` is immediately returned
+1. If over HTTP POST, requests **must** include a `Content-Type` header or a `ClientError` is immediately returned
-1. If over HTTP POST, `Content-Type` **must** be `application/json` for `Array` or `Object` data, or `application/x-www-form-urlencoded` for string data or a `GatewayError` is immediately returned
+1. If over HTTP POST, `Content-Type` **must** be `application/json` for `Array` or `Object` data, or `application/x-www-form-urlencoded` for string data or a `ClientError` is immediately returned
 1. If `application/x-www-form-urlencoded` values are provided (either via POST body or query parameters), convert types based on [Type Conversion](#type-conversion) and knowledge of the function definition and create an `Object`